You will study eight compulsory modules including a module which helps develop your professional and academic skills.

 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The 'issue' in question may be current management problem for the client organisation or related to future strategic choices.
 The client project provides you with a significant learning and personal development experience.

-A work placement is a great opportunity to gain one year’s supervised paid work experience in the UK or abroad in an events markeing role.
-The typical length of the placement is 6 to 8 months.
-You will be undertaking a major project in a commercial or non-profit organisation.
-Throughout this module, you will be applying practical concepts you have learned in the course.
+This module is a great opportunity to gain one year’s supervised paid work experience in the UK or internationally in a marketing role.
+You will investigate an events marketing challenge in a commercial or non-profit organisation.
+Throughout this module, you apply the practical concepts you are learning on the course.
 When you are working for the organisation, you will be responsible for managing a large proportion of your own learning, including tracking and recording your progress.

 We provide lots of support to help you find a paid work experience and gain connections with various organisations.
 Our placements team (WAVES) has a database which records work placement opportunities and they run numerous placements fairs where you could meet potential employers.
 Securing a work experience placement is your responsibility and does take a lot of effort, but this gives you valuable experience.
 You would need to cover your own living and travel costs throughout this duration.